April 6, 2022

 That’s why tech vendors need to find and adopt measures to keep the data that clients trust them with intact and secure, while companies need to put systems and procedures in place to ensure the data is correctly managed and processed.
 This will definitely be a dominant trend in the tech industry as a whole, and existing HR solutions will need a lot of reworking to give people more control over their data.

-One of the technologies that experts hope will reshape this particular are is the blockchain.
+One of the technologies that experts hope will reshape this particular area is blockchain.
 Blockchain transactions can be applied to virtually anything, like personal data, work history, or financial details.
 It’ll be very interesting to watch the impact that blockchain—alongside other technologies—has on the cybersecurity of our data.

 Along with the demand for D&I practices in the workplace, HR software solutions continue entering the market to promote and support businesses in their transparent approaches.
 This increases the company’s likelihood of achieving an inclusive atmosphere.
 From recruitment, allowing for data-driven decisions and non-biased profiling; to data-gathering of employees for performance reviews, based on peer recognition and task fulfillment.
 Even software completely dedicated to D&I data tracking.
 VR is also now being utilized to teach managers and other employees how to reduce hiring bias.